Victoriakaey/TravelAgent/README.md

 - Triggering a re-scrape in the `WebScraperAgent` when **fewer than five chunks are marked `KEEP`**, and

-- Escalating `SearchAgent` API call failures (e.g., user-requested travel dates earlier than today, mismatched amenity codes, invalid parameters, etc) to a **human-in-the-loop** path coordinated by the `PlanningAgent`.
+- Escalating `SearchAgent` **API call failures** (e.g., user-requested travel dates earlier than today, mismatched amenity codes, invalid parameters, etc) to a **human-in-the-loop** path coordinated by the `PlanningAgent`.

     - In this path, the `UserProxyAgent` requests any missing information from the user or assists the user in troubleshooting using the error message returned by the `SearchAgent`.

 The **system-level self-critique loop** ensures the final itinerary satisfies the user’s travel needs by:

-- Having the `CriticAgent` evaluate each draft itinerary for information accuracy, logical feasibility, factual grounding, and explicit hard constraints.
-The critic outputs a structured raw_response containing:
+- Having the `CriticAgent` evaluate each draft itinerary for **information accuracy, logical feasibility, factual grounding, and explicit hard constraints**.
+The critic outputs a structured `raw_response` containing:

     - a checklist of criteria met,